phonowell/genshin-impact-script/doc/en/guide.md

 - Ensure that the script is launched with administrator privileges.

-- Ensure that the game screen is at a `16:9` aspect ratio with a resolution of no less than `1600x900`.
+- Ensure that the game screen has a `16:9` aspect ratio with a minimum resolution of `1600x900`.

-- Ensure that no screen filters are being used.
+- Ensure that no screen filters are in use.

-- Ensure that small equipment items are equipped.
+- Ensure that gadgets are equipped.

-- For players in East Asia, ensure that the input method is in English.
+- For players in East Asia, ensure that the input method is in English mode.

-- The script was developed in windowed mode with a resolution of `1600x900`.
-If you encounter any issues, try switching to this resolution.
+- The script is developed in a `1600x900` resolution windowed mode.
+If issues arise, try switching to that resolution.

-- Raise an `issue`.
+- Raise an `issue'.

 ## Other Notes

-- No screen filters are supported.
+- No Screen filters are supported.

-- When using the skill timer, you need to scan the team first.
+- When using the skill timer, scan the party first.

-- The game should run at a `16:9` resolution of no less than `1600x900`.
+- The game should be running in `16:9` resolution with a minimum of `1600x900`.

-- Starting from version `0.0.31`, `Celestia` and `Irminsul` servers are no longer supported by default.
+- Since version `0.0.31`, `Celestia` and `Irminsul` servers are no longer supported by default.